About This Article

 Current Testing Rules in the UK

 When you apply for or renew your HGV licence, you need a medical check.
 The doctor looks for signs of drug use and heavy drinking.
-Your licence will likely be refused if:
+According to DVLA medical standards, your licence will likely be refused if:

 - You’ve had problems with drugs or alcohol in the last year